Cherokee Nation® Dictionary

 Cherokee AI

 Tap Ask AI to ask questions of the Cherokee Language Department’s knowledge base.
+Note that on first use, you may need to refresh (exit and return) if this does not activate.

 Feedback